Lilyjjo/macro-fellowship-solidity-projects/README.md

 ## MacroDAO Project Repo

-This repo contains the completed course work for Macro's solidity bootcamp, all completed by hand from scratch.
+This repo contains the completed course work for Macro's solidity bootcamp.
 Completed May-July 2022 by Lily Johnson.

 The projects include: